thisisanalyst/Apple/README.md

 # Apple

-This repository contains copy of Apple's Website.
+This repository contains somewhat copy of Apple's Website, i tried to create the adject copy of Apple's Official Website.

-I tried to create the adject copy of Apple's Official Website.
+You can click the link to see it in your browser: